 According to the National Institute of Diabetes and Digestive and Kidney Diseases, the condition affects

-There isn’t a one-size-fits-all solution for ED.
+There’s not a one-size-fits-all solution for ED.
 Instead, you may want to explore a few different treatment options to see what works best for you.
-Among your options is an ED ring, like the Eddie by Giddy.
+Among your options is an ED ring, like Eddie by Giddy.

-Eddie by Giddy is an ED ring designed to help maintain an erection.
+Eddie by Giddy is an ED ring designed to help you maintain an erection.

-It’s an FDA registered Class II medical device.
-Class II devices are generally less regulated than Class I medical devices (i.e., they don’t require human testing).
+It’s a class II medical device registered with the Food and Drug Administration (FDA).
+Class II devices are generally less regulated than class I medical devices.
+For example, they don’t require human testing.
 However, being FDA registered isn’t the same as being FDA approved.

 ED rings can be effective on their own or as a supplement to ED medication.

 Prescription medications don’t work for every case of ED.
-They also don’t combine well with certain medications, and can’t be taken by those with a history of heart conditions.
+They also don’t combine well with certain medications, and you can’t take them if you have a history of heart conditions.
 Plus, they can cause side effects, like headaches, flushing, or vision changes.